coryjquirk/portfolio/README.md

 * N/A

-## Thank you to...

-* my classmates, TAs, and instructors

 ### Resources used

 * Bootstrap (including BootstrapCDN from StackPath)
 * FontAwesome
 * Google Fonts
 * Cloudflare (social media icons)

 ## License Information